redpanda-data/terraform-provider-redpanda/docs/data-sources/cluster.md

 ## Limitations

-This can only be used with Redpanda Cloud Dedicated and BYOC clusters.
+Cluster data sources can only be used with Redpanda Cloud Dedicated and BYOC clusters.